Storm-WG/storm-spec/README.md

 ## Protocol overview

-In order to undestand the specification, you have to have a previous knowledge of the following technologies:
+In order to understand the specification, you have to have a previous knowledge of the following technologies:
 * Probabilistic checkable proofs [see collection of papers here](https://github.com/dr-orlovsky/library/tree/master/privacy%20%26%20zk/computational%20integrity)
 * Concept of payment channels
 * Partially-signed and unpublished bitcoin transactions